rpetrucelli/AI-Agent-Evaluator/README.md

 All convergence test results will be displayed, and will be visible at the link console logged upon completion.

 ## Note
-To protect my API key, I stopped VCS tracing by running `git update-index --assume-unchanged .\src\data_analysis_agent\helper.py`
+To protect my API key, I stopped VCS tracking by running `git update-index --assume-unchanged .\src\data_analysis_agent\helper.py`